iOwsla/r-queue/README.md

 # RQueue

 RQueue is a powerful and flexible task queue library for Node.js and TypeScript.
-It supports features like task prioritization, task grouping, pausing and resuming, rate limiting, timeout management, error handling, logging, and progress tracking.
+It supports features like task prioritization, task grouping, pausing and resuming, rate limiting, timeout management, error handling, and progress tracking.
 Designed with Clean Code and SOLID principles in mind, RQueue helps you manage task execution efficiently and effectively.

 ## Features